alersh/netflow/README.md

 can be built and combined and reused in different ways.

 This package is still under development.
-A number of functionalities are being planned or or being implemented, including saving and loading networks, parallel processing, and better user interface just to name a few.
+A number of functionalities are being planned or being implemented, including saving and loading networks, parallel processing, and better user interface just to name a few.